Sanding 3D prints

 For speed or detailed areas, sanding 3D prints with a Dremel can save time — but it requires precision.
 Use low speeds and soft attachments like sanding drums or polishing wheels.
 A Dremel for sanding 3D prints is best suited for rough trimming, inner corners, or quick surface prep on durable materials like ABS or PETG.

-Avoid using high speed or too much pressure — it can gouge the part or even melt the surface.
+Avoid high speeds or excess pressure — it can gouge or melt the plastic.

 Final notes on technique